Art of Another Kind: Italian Abstract Art from 1930 to 1970

 The centerpiece of Nitsch’s Orgies Mysteries Theater, which he has been working on since 1957, and which is considered a Gesamtkunstwerk (total work of art) is a six-day play that has been performed at its full length only once.
 The carefully scripted work involves more than 100 set pieces involving processions evoking Dionysian rites, symbolic crucifixions, the slaughtering and disembowelment of dead animals, and painting on canvas and on bodies with their blood.

-By the re-appropriation of the catholic rituals or imitation of the crucifixion and his crossing of them, Nitsch seems to create a sort of ritual aspect to the whole work.
+By the re-appropriation of the catholic rituals or imitation of the crucifixion and his crossing of them, Nitsch seemed to create a sort of ritual aspect to the whole work.
 But beyond the imagery of sacrifice, viscera, and a lot of blood as a primary medium for the creation of his actions, in every action can be seen a catharsis, similarly to Greek tragedies.

 Marina Abramović, even though not being part of the Viennese Actionism movement, also took part as a performing artist in one of his actions.
 This experience inspired her to the point that in 1997 she introduced in Venice her installation Balkan Baroque with a pile of bloody cow bones forming a pyramid which she was washing during the whole performance.
 It was a reaction to the Bosnian war, because as she explained: